converged-computing/mummi-experiments/experiments/aws-march-2025/mummi-operator/README.md

 > This paradigm is part of the Mummi experiments.
 Here we are testing using the Mummi Operator, which uses the mlserver and rabbitmq for work.

 We won't run autoscaling with the Mummi Operator, the reason being that it doens't make a difference.
 Traditional mummi has no understanding of when it is done, so jobs continue to be submitted, so autoscaling would not kick in to downscale the cluster.
+Note that to get the exact digests for containers used, see the final-pods-state.json files in the monitor sub-directories here.

 ```bash
 git clone https://github.com/converged-computing/mummi-experiments